 The day program starts from outside the Excelsior where a private coach will take us to the Gozo ferry for a 30-minute crossing.
 As soon as we arrive in Gozo, we proceed to Victoria, the island's capital town.

 We will walk through the town's narrow streets radiating outwards from its suq ("market").
-In Independence Square, we shall watch an audiovisual show about the history of the island.
-A brief tour of the Citadel follows, rising majestically above the town, with comprehensive views of the island.
+In Independence Square, we shall watch a brief show about the history of the island.
+A tour of the Citadel follows, rising majestically above the town, with comprehensive views of the island.
 The Citadel was built by the Knights of St John.

 A private bus will then pick us up and take us to watch the island's other picturesque spots includingDwejra's rocky cliffs under the village of San Lawrenz.